SUCCESS STORY

 But it wasn't ideal.

-Over time, it became clear that it made more sense to use Cloud Humans’ complete solution — AI + Cloud Chat in the same ecosystem.
+Over time, it became clear that it made more sense to use Cloud Humans’ full solution — AI + Cloud Chat in the same ecosystem.

-“The best decision I made was using Cloud Humans’ complete solution.
+“The best decision I made was to use Cloud Humans’ full solution.
 AI + helpdesk in the same place changed the game for us.”

 Victor Xavier